Finding the Right Rehab Center for You

 Your recovery depends on you.
 You’re the foundation, you’re the captain of the ship.
 You’ll get a lot of help along the way if you choose to accept it, you can take other people on as your guides, your navigators.
 Other people will help you to get sober and stay that way, but you’ve got to be your own rock through all of this.
 That said, while the right rehab in California is not what’s going to make or break your recovery, there are rehab facilities in California that will make the process, while still an uphill battle, just a bit less steep.

 Check the Reviews

-It might feel a bit odd typing “rehab in California, best reviewed” into Google.
+It might feel a bit odd typing “rehab in California, best-reviewed” into Google.
 After all, we’re talking about your health, your recovery from addiction, here, not the most overlooked burger joint in the city.
 But, you can find reviews of rehab centers on Yelp and other websites where people can rank their experiences.
-Look, there are people who review national forests and natural landmarks, so of course you can find a lot of reviews for rehab centers.
+Look, there are people who review national forests and natural landmarks, so of course, you can find a lot of reviews for rehab centers.
 That said, there are a few things to bear in mind when reading these reviews:

 -Some people are paid to write negative reviews in order to help the competition.
 This might not be the other group’s fault.
 It may simply be that they hired a marketing firm without knowing that that marketing firm was a bit shady.

 -Some people just aren’t very good at reviewing things.
-There are reviews for Yellowstone National Park complaining about how hot it gets in the Summer, as if the park’s crew has anything to do with that.
+There are reviews for Yellowstone National Park complaining about how hot it gets in the Summer as if the park’s crew has anything to do with that.
 Take all opinions with a grain of salt.

 -You’ll want to read a lot of reviews to get an idea.
-If one person is saying that the staff are rude, then maybe that person is just a bit hard-headed.
+If one person is saying that the staff is rude, then maybe that person is just a bit hard-headed.
 If a dozen people are saying it, on the other hand…